oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 13: Add the Switch Activity for followup-check

-In this Task, The next step in the business logic is to check if this is a followup visit for the patient.
-If this is patient returning in less than a  week, the visit is considered to be a followup and is free of charge, otherwise a charge of 500 is levied.
+In this Task, The next step in the business logic is to check if this is a follow-up visit for the patient.
+If this is a patient returning in less than a  week, the visit is considered to be a follow-up and is free of charge, otherwise, a charge of 500 is levied.

 Drag and Drop a Switch Activity into the Diagram area, and place the activity below the Confirm Appointment Activity.